Trinity UFO Case: Story

-According to Brian Dunning, claims about the Trinity UFO first arose in 2003, when the Mountain Mail of Socorro, New Mexico published a story by local reporter Ben Moffett.
+According to Brian Dunning, claims about the Trinity UFO first arose in 2003, when the Mountain Mail of Socorro, New Mexico, published a story by local reporter Ben Moffett.
 In it, Moffett documented the claims of Reme Baca and Jose Padilla, two men who grew up near the Trinity test site during the 1940s.
-According to the story, on August 16, 1945, Baca and Padilla, then aged 7 and 9, were hunting for a lost cow on the Padilla ranch when they saw a large flash and came upon a debris field containing a metallic craft shaped like an avocado with "small humanoid creatures" moving in the wreckage.
+According to the story, on August 16, 1945, 7-year old Baca and 9-year-old Padilla were hunting for a lost cow on the Padilla ranch when they saw a large flash and came upon a debris field containing a metallic craft shaped like an avocado with "small humanoid creatures" moving in the wreckage.
 According to the two men, they returned to the site two days later with Padilla's father and state police officer Eddie Apodaca, but found no sign of any creatures.
 According to Padilla, a military representative visited their home, advising them that a road would be built on the Padilla property in order to recover the debris of a weather balloon that had crashed there.
 Baca and Padilla say the recovery operation lasted several days, and claim to have kept small pieces of the debris for themselves.
-In 2011, Reme Baca and Jose Padilla self-published Born on the Edge of Ground Zero, a memoir of their boyhood living near the Trinity site during the 1940s in which they recounted the story.
+In 2011, Reme Baca and Jose Padilla self-published Born on the Edge of Ground Zero, a memoir of their boyhood living near the Trinity site during the 1940s, in which they recounted the story.

 Trinity: The Best-Kept Secret

 In 2021, two UFOlogists, Jacques Vallée and Paola Harris, self-published Trinity: The Best-Kept Secret.
 In the book, Vallée argues that there are "obvious similarities" between the Trinity UFO story and the Roswell incident.
-The book contains a re-telling of the story by Baca and Padilla, detailing their claims of seeing three creatures about one and a half meters tall whose appearance is described as "similar to a praying mantis, or a Jerusalem cricket, with pear-shaped heads".
+The book contains a re-telling of the story by Baca and Padilla, detailing their claims of seeing three creatures about one and a half meters (1.5 m) tall whose appearance is described as "similar to a praying mantis, or a Jerusalem cricket, with pear-shaped heads".

-According to the book, Padilla's father and state police officer Eddie Apodaca later warned the boys not to talk about what they had seen, and that when a soldier named "Sergeant Avila" visited the ranch he told them it was important that no one knew about the matter, and that no one approached the scene.
+According to the book, Padilla's father and state police officer Eddie Apodaca later warned the boys not to talk about what they had seen, and that when a soldier named "Sergeant Avila" visited the ranch, he told them it was important that no one knew about the matter and that no one approached the scene.
 The book also describes Baca and Padilla's claims of seeing the crashed object, described as "metallic" with a transparent dome on top, and an interior containing no furniture, with "memory metal strips" and silver wires among the debris.
-The book also recounts Baca and Padilla's claims of taking "a souvenir" from the crashed object that "survive to this day".
+The book also recounts Baca and Padilla's claims of taking "a souvenir" from the crashed object that "survive[s] to this day".